 GMR Gujarat Solar Power Limited is promoted as a Special Purpose Vehicle (SPV) by GMR Energy Limited, the holding Company, to develop and operate 25 MW Solar Energy based Power Plant at Patan district of Gujarat.
-The Company has declared commercial operation on 04th Mar'2012.
+The Company has declared commercial operation on 04th Mar 2012

-Information on other related party relationships of the Company is provided in Note no.28 a) Basis of preparation
+Information on other related party relationships of the Company is provided in Note no.29 a) Basis of preparation

-The financial statements were authorised for issue in accordance with a resolution of the directors passed in the Board Meeting held on Date: 22nd April, 2022
+The financial statements were authorised for issue in accordance with a resolution of the directors passed in the Board Meeting held on Date:

-Significant Accounting Policies
+2 Material Accounting Policies

 The financial statements are prepared in accordance with Indian Accounting Standards (Ind AS), under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values, the provisions of Companies Act, 2013 (the 'Act') (to the extent notified).
-The Ind AS are prescribed under section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereafter.
+The Ind AS are prescribed under section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules.
+2015 and relevant amendment rules issued thereafter.

-Accounting policies have been consistently applied except where a newly issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use, b) Summary of significant accounting policies i) Use of estimates
+Accounting policies have been consistently applied except where a newly issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use.